Iron Bank and Alpha Homora Conflict Summarized

 - Then IB should agree to one of the solutions proposed.

-- Then the debt between the two protocols is settled and IB should also return depositors’ funds.
+- Then the debt between the two protocols is settled on-chain and IB should also return depositors’ funds.

 - However, IB did not agree to this.